Are You Confident of the Diagnosis?

 Expected results of diagnostic studies

 Preoperative imaging must be considered for all congenital midline masses to evaluate the possibility of intracranial involvement and thus aid in narrowing the differential diagnosis.
 The study of choice in the current era is a computed tomography (CT) scan of the head, conducted under pediatric protocols to minimize radiation exposure.
-Findings that can be common to all congenital midline masses with intracranial extension include widening of the nasal septum, erosion of adjacent bones with formation of a cyst-like cavity, increased interorbital distance, or defect of the cribriform plate (
+Findings that can be common to all congenital midline masses with intracranial extension include widening of the nasal septum, erosion of adjacent bones with formation of a cyst-like cavity, increased interorbital distance, or defect of the cribriform plate (Figure 2, arrows indicate a midline dermoid starting from a subcutaneous cyst and extending along the nasal septum through the cribriform plate).

 The limitation of the CT scan is in the ability to identify small lesions with narrow stalks.
 Although imaging should be conducted preoperatively in every case, the CT scan is particularly helpful when an intracranial abnormality is identified.
 Magnetic resonance imaging (MRI) can add more accurate imaging of the soft tissues and possible connections to the central nervous system and is a nice adjunct to the CT.
 Nasal endoscopy can also be employed, giving information on the location, origin, and extent of intranasal portions of the mass.
 Ultrasound can be used to ascertain the contents of a midline mass, but the type of anatomic information needed for pre-operative planning requires the detail found in a CT scan or MRI.